 I posted about one of my 2014 goals to reduce my energy usage.
-What better way to reduce energy production than to become more energy efficient and save money at the same time.
+What better way to reduce energy production than to become more energy-efficient and save money at the same time.

 I wanted to give an example of a fan I just replaced lights on this weekend and break out the cost savings.
+I am still undecided about getting an anime night light for the room, but for now, this will have to do I guess!

 If you read my article, “Why I’m Replacing All of My Light Bulbs with LED Bulbs“, you may have noticed all of the ridiculous sizes of these bulbs.
 Granted, most of my sockets are the standard (E26) and the candelabra (E12).
 However, I have one fan that has E17 sockets!
 This is an intermediate size and I couldn’t even find any LED bulbs to match this size.